hpcleuven/VscDocumentation/source/compute/software/installing_software/easybuild_spack.rst

     eb --version

-Some addtional Python packages can be installed as optional dependencies for EasyBuild:
+Some additional Python packages can be installed as optional dependencies for EasyBuild:

 - ``rich`` (colors)
 - ``archspec`` (CPU detection)